The Informational Role of Online Recommendations: Evidence from a Field Experiment: Introduction

-A recent literature has examined whether recommendation systems impact consumption patterns. \citet{senecal2004influence}, \citet{das2007google}, \citet{ freyne2009increasing}, \citet{zhou2010impact}, \citet{claussen2019editor}, \citet{holtz2020engagement}, and \citet{donnelly2022welfare} show that recommendation meaningfully impacts consumption patterns on hypothetical choices in a lab experiment, Google News, a social network, a news website, YouTube, Spotify, and Wayfair respectively.
-An important question raised in the literature is not just if recommended goods are more likely to be consumed, but also whether they change the type of goods consumed.
-Specifically, existing work has studied the implications of recommender systems for individual consumption diversity \citep{fleder2009blockbuster, NguyenHuiHarperTerveenKonstan2014ACM}, as well as aggregate consumption diversity \citep{van2005global, brynjolfsson2011goodbye,hosanagar2013will, lee2019recommender, holtz2020engagement, donnelly2022welfare}, with relevant implications for market competition and product variety, as well as the emergence of filter bubbles and echo chambers supporting opinion polarization.
-Furthermore, the existence and importance of spatial correlation in beliefs has been explored in the context of consumer search by \cite{hodgson2019horse}.
+Recent literature has examined whether recommendation systems impact consumption patterns. \citet{SenecalNantel2004}, \citet{DasDatarGargRajaram2007}, \citet{FreyneJacoviGuyGeyer2009}, \citet{ZhouKhemmaratGao2010}, \citet{ClaussenPeukertSen2023MS}, \citet{HoltzCarteretteChandarNazariCramerAral2020WP}, and \citet{DonnellyKanodiaMorozov2024MS} show that recommendation systems increased consumption in hypothetical choices in a lab experiment, Google News, a social network, a news website, YouTube, Spotify, and Wayfair respectively.
+These papers collectively provide evidence that personalised recommendations, relative to a non-personalised benchmark, meaningfully increase consumption.
+There has subsequently been a significant amount of work measuring the aggregate effects of recommendation systems on the types of goods that get consumed \citep{FlederHosanagar2009MS, NguyenHuiHarperTerveenKonstan2014, BrynjolfssonHuSimester2011MS,HosanagarFlederLeeBuja2013MS, LeeHosanagar2019ISR, HoltzCarteretteChandarNazariCramerAral2020WP, KorganbekovaZuber2023WP} with relevant implications for market competition and product variety, as well as the emergence of filter bubbles and echo chambers.